 I notice people love the freedom of self-employment, and that helps reduce the stress, but still there is that heavy weight on their shoulders that should not be there.

-I think some of the stress comes from thinking that some particular parts have to be hard, by their very nature — such as networking, pricing, or juggling deadlines.
+I think some of the stress comes from thinking that some particular parts have to be hard, by their very nature — such as networking, pricing, online marketing, or juggling deadlines.

 You Can Go from Stress to Ease